 At Q42 we love to explore the latest technologies and see how we can apply it.
 In 2019 Apple introduced SwiftUI, and we are now using it more and more in our client projects.
 In 2020 we built our first app with it, SenseMath, for making mathematical graphs accessible to blind people.
+Check out this engineering blog post by my colleague Furkan on challenges we encountered while using SwiftUI for this iOS app.

 Another client of us is the University of Groningen.
 Back in 2016, we helped them set up the Behapp platform for behavioral research studies.
 It is intended for medical scientific research into mental disorders, neural diseases and more kinds of behavioral studies.